Mubaarak1-git/Mubaarak1-git/README.md

 ## 🧠 About Me
 I'm a junior cloud computing engineer based in Hargeisa, Somaliland.
 I specialize in Microsoft Azure infrastructure and resource management.
 My journey is driven by hands-on learning, lab documentation, and a commitment to building reproducible cloud workflows.
-— a junior cloud computing engineer based in Hargeisa, Somaliland. <br>

   ## 🏅 Certifications